Exercise Pitch Black: 2018

 Indonesia, Malaysia, the Netherlands, New Zealand, Singapore, Thailand and the United States.
 The Indian Air Force took part in the exercise for the first time.
 131 aircraft were involved and almost 4,000 personnel.

 2022

 The 2022 exercise ran from 19 August to 8 September with 17 participating countries, namely Australia, Canada, France, Germany, India, Indonesia, Japan, South Korea, Malaysia, the Netherlands, New Zealand, the Philippines, Singapore, Thailand, the United Arab Emirates, the United Kingdom, and the United States.
 This was the first Pitch Black in nearly four years, due to COVID-19, with over 2500 military personnel attending the exercise.

+2024

+The 2024 exercise ran from 12 July to 2 August.
+Participating countries included Australia, Canada, France, India, Indonesia, Germany, Japan, Malaysia, New Zealand, Singapore, South Korea, Thailand, the United Kingdom and the United States.
+For the first time, Brunei, Fiji, Italy, Spain, Papua New Guinea and the Philippines took part in the exercise.
+It was the largest exercise to take place since Pitch Black began 43 years ago.
+It also marked the first for an aircraft carrier to participate in the exercise.
+On July 24, an Italian Eurofighter Typhoon crashed in Australia during exercises, causing suspension of air operations for that day.
+The pilot ejected safely and was rescued.